Are you looking to advance your career within the Department of Transportation?

 - Applicants will be required to have a 20-mile residency from the posted job location.

 - Various storm events will require employees to stay at work for the duration of the storm; which at times could be up to a period of several days, to include holidays and weekends.

-- In order to be considered for this job opening, you must be a current State of CT employee of the Department of Transportation, who has permanent state status*, and meet the Minimum Qualifications as listed on the job opening.
+- In order to be considered for this job opening you must be a current State of CT employee of the agency listed above for at least six (6) months of full-time service or full-time equivalent service, absent any applicable collective bargaining language, and meet the Minimum Qualifications as listed on the job opening.
 You must specify your qualifications on your application.

 - The minimum experience and training requirements must be met by the close date on the job opening, unless otherwise specified.